julelang/jule/README.md

 > Some commits may not be fully honored due to some compiler/API errors. \
 > Please report it with the [Jule Issue Tracker](https://github.com/julelang/jule/issues) if you come across something like this.

-Our motivation is to create a safe and fast programming language that focuses on system programming.
+Our motivation is to develop a safe and fast programming language that focuses on systems programming.
-A safer, more modern and readable option than C.
-However, we do not want to stray too far from C, C is a language that excels in systems programming.
-Since Jule is transpiled to C++ code, it can have very high interoperability with C++.
-Due to its interoperability with C++, it also offers a great deal of support for C.

-Jule is designed for maintainable and reliable software development.
+However, instead of ignoring C and C++ programming languages, which are widely used in systems programming, it is aimed to provide good interoperability support for these languages.
+Jule cares about security and tries to maintain the balance of performance.
 It guarantees memory safety and is committed to not contain undefined behavior, it has a reference compiler with obsessions that encourage developers to build safe software.
 It offers fully integrated Jule-C++ development with API and interoperability.

-File: `quicksort.jule`
+Showcase: `quicksort.jule`
 ```rs
 fn quicksort(mut s: []int) {
     if s.len <= 1 {